jjfumero/level-zero-tests/BUILD.md

 have installed on your system (automatic, Linux only), or specify an install prefix with the `L0_ROOT` cmake flag during configuration.

+Some tests depend on level-zero's OpenCL interop functionality in order to work.
+If OpenCL is available on the system (specify a non-standard path with `OPENCL_ROOT`), then the interop support will be enabled automatically.
+To require the interop support, set the `REQUIRE_LEVELZERO_OPENCL_INTEROP` cmake flag to `YES`.

 ## Building

 This project uses cmake to configure the build.
 The `install` target will create